pahihu/POW/README.md

 # Pow!
-For more information check [Programmer's Open Workbench](http://www.fim.uni-linz.ac.at/pow/pow.htm).
+For more information check [Programmers Open Workbench](http://www.fim.uni-linz.ac.at/pow/pow.htm).
 The code can be compiled using Visual C++ 6.0, because the Oberon linker understands the Visual C++ 5.0 format only.